-Chicken Tinga is a classic Mexican dish of shredded chicken that cooks low and slow in a tomato-chipotle sauce that has been seasoned with just a bit of spiciness.
+What is Chicken Tinga?
+Chicken Tinga is a classic Mexican dish of shredded chicken that cooks low and slow in a tomato-based sauce seasoned with chipotle peppers, onion, garlic, and other spices.
 The resulting chicken is smoky and spicy and everyone loves it.

 It's a versatile dish, too, as you can serve it up however you'd like.
 Use it to fill warmed corn or flour tortillas for tacos.
 Spoon it over crispy tortillas for easy chipotle tostadas.

 Fancy a burrito?
 Or a Mexican torta?
+Enchiladas?
 Chicken Tinga has you covered.

 It also freezes wonderfully, so make extra and keep in the freezer for quick and easy lunch or dinner meals throughout the week.

 Chicken tinga comes to us from Puebla, Mexico.
 It's a classic authentic Mexican recipe defined by it's silky and somewhat spicy sauce made primarily from tomatoes and smoky chipotle chilies in adobo sauce.